demisto/content-docs/docs/partners/office-hours.md

 title: Office Hours
 ---

-As part of Cortex XSOAR Partner enablement our technical Partner team makes itself available for a technical virtual office hours session.
-We sometimes begin with a short (~20min) training session and then leave the rest of the time open for Q&A.
+As part of Cortex XSOAR Partner enablement, our Partner Success Engineers listed some helpful videos below for guidance when contributing a pack to the XSOAR Marketplace.

-_Note:_ These are technical sessions and we request that all participants complete the <a href="/docs/partners/become-a-tech-partner#3-take-required-training">required training</a> prior to joining.

-## Join Us

-Office hours are held:
-- Thursdays at 8a US-PT / 11a US-ET / 6p IST
-- <a href="https://xsoar.pan.dev/office-hours">https://xsoar.pan.dev/office-hours</a> (Password required)

-If you'd like to join please email <a href="mailto:soar.alliances@paloaltonetworks.com">soar.alliances@paloaltonetworks.com</a> or contact your Partner representative for the password.

 ## Session Archives